 Having flown over Harlech Castle yesterday, it was wonderful to follow up with a ground visit today.
-And on the ground it’s no less imposing than it is from the air, because the unique selling point of this last of Edward’s post-1282 War castles is its dramatic setting.
+And on the ground it’s no less imposing than it is from the air, because the unique selling point of this last of Edward’s post-1282 castles is its dramatic setting.
 It sits high up on a rocky promontory, gazing out to the dunes below and the now distant sea, with a backdrop of stunning Snowdonian mountains.
-But despite its commanding position and formidable defences, it didn’t stop attacking forces having a go at besieging it throughout the Middle Ages, and later events even inspired a famous national song.
+But its commanding position and formidable defences didn’t stop attacking forces having a go at besieging it throughout the Middle Ages, and later events even inspired a famous national song.

-Like the others, Harlech Castle went up astoundingly quickly for the age, completed in just seven years under the direction of Master James of St George.
-Constructed to a compact design of walls within walls to perfectly fit its restricted space, it was this fortress that was to be the reward bestowed by Edward on his master mason for all his hard work.
-The king made him constable in 1290, and he and his wife lived in the comfortable accommodation of the spectacular gatehouse for several years until his retirement.
+Like the others, Harlech Castle went up astoundingly quickly for the time, completed in just seven years under the direction of Master James of St George.
+Constructed to a compact design of walls within walls to perfectly fit its restricted space, it was this fortress that was to be the reward bestowed on Edward’s master mason for all his hard work.
+The king made Master James constable in 1290, and he and his wife lived in the comfortable accommodation of the spectacular gatehouse for several years until his retirement.

 To ensure supplies could reach the castle during a siege, Master James built a defended way from the sea, a long path and flight of 108 steps on the western side leading down to the water.
 But a weak point in the defences was exposed during the rebellion led by Madog ap Llywelyn in 1294-5 when the castle was cut off by land.
 Although the defenders held out owing to the well defended path to the supplying ships, the rock to the north had relied too heavily on natural features, so this was subsequently enclosed with a wall of lime and stone, while the water tower got a new gate to defend it even further.
 But Harlech was to see further conflict later in the Middle Ages, and it took centre stage in a pivotal drama during the Wars of the Roses.